Guide to NTU Accommodation

 Homestay accommodation is another option open to any undergraduate or postgraduate student at NTU and is very popular with international students.

 We’ll place you with a host family where you’ll have your own room and access to other facilities in the house.

 Two meals will be provided on weekdays, with three meals a day at weekends, and you’ll agree the length of stay before you move in.
 A short termination period of just one week means you won’t be tied into a lengthy contract.
 This makes homestay an excellent option for many ERASMUS students, exchange students and students who might want the flexibility to change plans at short notice.

-Homestay accommodation costs £120 a week, with a £100 administration charge when we’ve found you a room.
+Homestay accommodation costs £140 a week for a catered service, with a £100 administration charge when we’ve found you a room.
+Payment will be made to the host directly and NTU will have no part in the collection of rent.
 Properties are located around Nottingham and the surrounding area.

-We are not currently accepting Homestay bookings.
-Keep an eye on our How to Book page for updates.
+We are now accepting Homestay bookings.
+View our How to Book page for more details.

 If you’re a landlord wishing to register with NTU to become a host you’ll need to fill out the host application form.

 Entering into a contract for accommodation is an important decision so please make sure you read the contract carefully and ask us if you have any questions.

 You may wish to download these important documents: